 Typically you’re looking for the following things to make sense of an SPC-1 submission:

 - ART vs IOPS – many submissions will show high IOPS at huge ART, which would be rather useless when it comes to Flash storage

 - Sustainability – was performance even or are there constant huge spikes?

 - RAID level – most submissions use RAID10 for speed, what would happen with RAID6?

 - Application Utilization.
 This one is important yet glossed over.
 It signifies how much capacity the benchmark consumed vs the overall raw capacity of the system, before RAID, spares etc.

 Let’s go over these one by one.

 The SPC-1 rules state the minimum runtime should be 8 hours.
-There was no significant variation in performance during the test:
+We ran the test for 18 hours to observe if there would be variation in the performance.
+There was no significant variation:

-We did almost completely fill up the resulting RAID10 space, to show that the system’s performance is unaffected when very full.
-However, Application Utilization is the only metric that really shows how much of the total possible raw capacity the benchmark actually used and signifies how space-efficient the storage was.
+This could not be further from the truth – Application Utilization is the only metric that really shows how much of the total possible raw capacity the benchmark actually used and signifies how space-efficient the storage was.